-On Wednesday, June 12, 2019, from 3:00pm – 3:15pm EDT, please join the NAMWOLF Intellectual Property Practice Area Committee in this month’s “Hot Topics” presentation.
+On Wednesday, November 10, 2021 from 3:00pm – 3:15pm EST, please join the NAMWOLF Intellectual Property Practice Area Committee for the November 2021 “Hot Topics” presentation.
 “Hot Topics” is intended to be a fifteen-minute discussion on a topic of interest and will serve as an introduction to the IP PAC and its attorneys.

 This month, please join us for “What’s the META with you?
 Facebook and a Global Rebrand,” presented by Heather Heft of Schoeman Updike Kaufman & Gerber LLP.
 Using Facebook’s announcement of a rebrand has brought out the cynics, critics, and trademark commentators.
 This month’s IP PAC Hot Topics Presentation will use the brand META as a launch point to discuss the trademark aspects of rebranding.
 Our monthly PAC call will immediately follow the 15-minute presentation.